ShahinurAlamBhuiyan/PETSET_CLIENT/README.md

 ### Pet Store
 Explore our online store which offers a curated selection of premium pet products.
 From high-quality pet food and essential medicines to engaging toys, find everything your pet needs for a happy and healthy life.

+### Pet Hostel
+pet hostel offers premium boarding services for dogs and cats, prioritizing comfort, safety, and personalized care.
+With 24/7 monitoring, secure accommodations, and dedicated play areas, your facility ensures a stress-free environment.
+Flexible booking options are available for both short and long stays, making it an ideal choice for pet owners seeking reliable, high-quality care.

 ### Authentication
 Our system employs Bcrypt encryption for password storage, enhancing security and protecting your credentials.
 Rest easy knowing your information is fortified against unauthorized access.